-- Present the basic principles of forest ecology, natural and anthropogenic disturbances, and how those disturbances affect the potential for regeneration; - Provide the knowledge to evaluate and compare an array of tropical forest restoration methodologies and how the biophysical and socioeconomic conditions of a site influence the decision-making about which strategies to utilize; - Allow participants to analyze the ecological conditions, disturbance history, sociopolitical factors, and monitoring plans for the adaptive management of a specific restoration site; and - Provide the opportunity for participants from different states of Brazil to meet and share experiences, concepts, and tools with each other, the ELTI facilitators, and guest experts.
+- Present the basic principles of forest ecology, natural and anthropogenic disturbances to tropical forests, and how those disturbances affect the potential for regeneration; - Provide the knowledge to evaluate and compare an array of tropical forest restoration methodologies and how the biophysical and socioeconomic conditions of a site influence the decision-making about which strategies to utilize; - Allow participants to analyze the ecological conditions, disturbance history, sociopolitical factors, and monitoring plans for the adaptive management of a specific restoration site; and - Provide the opportunity for participants from different Latin American countries to meet and share experiences, concepts, and tools with each other, the ELTI facilitators, and guest experts.

 Outcomes and Follow-up: The majority of participants were actively engaged throughout the course.
-Twenty-six of the participants successfully completed their preliminary management plan and benefited from the feedback they received from the instructors and their peers.
+Forty-nine of the participants (82%) successfully completed their preliminary management plan and benefited from the feedback they received from the instructors and their peers.
 In the months following the course, ELTI will follow-up with the participants to see how the course and the term paper have influenced their professional development and management of their individual restoration sites.

 This event was possible thanks to Arcadia Fund, whose Environmental Conservation grants support programmes that protect and enhance biodiversity, and provide field training and academic research.
-For more information about ELTI, please visit our website: http://environment.yale.edu/elti.